bossmosk/R2B_Mods/README.md

 * [Architectury](https://www.curseforge.com/minecraft/mc-mods/architectury-api/files) (Mod Library)

 # Recommended (Not Included)
 These mods are recommended but not required in order to join the server.
+Install them as you wish.

 * [Optifine](https://www.optifine.net/home)
 * [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin)